Stability in the high-dimensional cohomology of congruence subgroups: Introduction

 \subsection{Outline of the paper}

 In \autoref{sec:preliminaries}, we discuss algebraic preliminaries and define the Steinberg monoid and the apartment monoid.
 In \autoref{intro-koszul}, we prove our Koszulness result for the Steinberg monoid of a field (\autoref{intro-koszul-main}).
-In \autoref{sec:sharbly}, we use Koszulness of the Steinberg monoid to prove a finiteness property of the Sharbly resolution (which is equivalent to \autoref{intro:tor-bound}).
+In \autoref{sec:sharbly}, we use Koszulness of the Steinberg monoid to establish finiteness properties of the Steinberg monoid viewed as a module over the apartment monoid.
 In \autoref{sec:congruence}, we use these finiteness properties to prove our main representation stability result for the codimension-one cohomology of level $3$ congruence subgroups (\autoref{thm:main}).
 We pose a refined version of a conjecture due to Church--Farb--Putman in \autoref{sec:stability-conjectures} that generalizes \autoref{thm:main} to all primes, all codimensions, and also addresses a more robust notion of representation stability.
 Finally, in \autoref{sec:homological-vanishing}, we give a new proof of the homological vanishing theorem of Ash--Putman--Sam (\autoref{intro-APS}), and an integral refinement of Church--Putman's homological vanishing theorem (\autoref{thm:integral-refinement}).